 Job Title: Lead Organizer

-Reports To: National Organizing Manager
+Reports To: Organizing Manager

 Scope: The lead organizer is responsible for the coordination of organizing campaign work at the local, state, and/or national level.
-Working with a team of organizers and organizing managers, participates in the strategies and helps to carry out, organizational and issue visibility in regional, national media and in the local community.
+Working with a team of organizers, participates in the strategies and helps to carry out, organizational and issue visibility in regional, national media and in the local community.
 Helps provide leadership to a team of organizers in activities to win on priority campaigns.
 Works in close cooperation with volunteer leaders, Organizing Managers, chapter staff, and/or national campaign staff on national, state and local conservation staff on Climate campaigns.
 Provides advice, direction, support and guidance to a team of organizers.

 - Works with organizing team to set field metrics and tracks delivery on those metrics to ensure grassroots campaign activities are building the long term grassroots power of the Club.